agorgl/zbm-luks-unlock/README.md

 2. Clone the current repository

+3.(optionally) Add the partitons' UUIDs to dracut.conf.d/zfsbootmenu-luks-uuids.conf

-3. Fetch the latest zbm-builder.sh script from ZFSBootMenu repository
+4. Fetch the latest zbm-builder.sh script from ZFSBootMenu repository

     ```
     curl -O https://raw.githubusercontent.com/zbm-dev/zfsbootmenu/master/zbm-builder.sh
     ```

-4. Build a custom ZFSBootMenu image by using current repository as a build directory
+5. Build a custom ZFSBootMenu image by using current repository as a build directory

     ```
     cd zbm-luks-unlock
     ./zbm-builder.sh -H
     ```

-5. The newly built ZFSBootMenu image will reside in the `build` directory
+6. The newly built ZFSBootMenu image will reside in the `build` directory

 ## How it works

 The hooks mechanism of ZFSBootMenu is used to inject two hooks into the boot process.

-First is the `luks-unlock.sh` early-setup hook that prompts the user for the passphrase that unlocks the luks volumes.
+First is the `luks-unlock.sh` early-setup hook that prompts the user for the passphrase that unlocks the luks volumes either specified via their UUIDs in dracut.conf.d/zfsbootmenu-luks-uuids.conf or, if this file is empty, then tries to unlock all luks partitons that are found.
 This allows ZFSBootMenu to discover zfs pools residing in luks volumes.
 The passphrase is also stored a relevant keyfile in memory to be used by the later hooks.